ShengrenHou/DF-SRL/README.md

-# DF-SRL: A Safety-Guaranteed Reinforcement Learning Algorithm for Voltage Regulation in Active Distribution Networks
+# DistFlow Safe Reinforcement Learning Algorithm for Voltage Magnitude Regulation in Distribution Networks

 Source code for the paper: “A Safety-Guaranteed Reinforcement Learning Algorithm for Voltage Regulation in Active Distribution Networks.